zainahmedsharif/zainahmedsharif/README.md

 👋 Hi, I’m Zain
 I’m an AI and Machine Learning Engineer with expertise in NLP, time-series forecasting, and general ML applications.
-My work includes publishing 2 research papers on advanced forecasting models and developing AI-driven solutions for text summarization and automation.
+My work includes publishing 2 research papers on advanced forecasting models for multi-energy systems (MES) and Single Energy Systems (SES).

 <!--
 **zainahmedsharif/zainahmedsharif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.